rkast1/ZI_CellTypes/README.md

 3Stanley Center for Psychiatric Research, Broad Institute of MIT and Harvard, Cambridge, MA, USA

-SingleCellCode contains the code the the single cell analysis, with Updated.Analysis.RNASeq.Upload.R being the main script and ViolinGridNew_cluster.R being for making violin grid plots.
+SingleCellCode contains the code for the single cell analysis, with Updated.Analysis.RNASeq.Upload.R being the main script and ViolinGridNew_cluster.R being for making violin grid plots.